drossDS/Project-Classification-Titanic_Machine_Learning/README.md

 - ***Presence of Cabin data***:  While only 204 of the 891 passengers were have recorded cabin assignments, being assigned a cabin was asssociated with a much higher survival rate.
 Thus a binary "Cabin_data" feature was introduced to the training data
 - ***Passenger Age***: Only 714 of the 891 passengers had recorded age data.
 This particular ffeature was used in different ways for certain models:
   - A binary feature (Age_data) was introduced to indicate the presence of age data or a lack thereof
+  - In some models, the age feature was used with the passenger ages mainted as numerical data and a value of 1000 imputed as the age for passengers with missing age data.
+This high number was chosen somewhat arbitrarily, but was chosen to be outside of the range of possible passenger ages so as to minimize the impact to any age trends present in the data
   - When examining age data, it could be seen that younger passengers appeared to have a higher chance or survival.
 Analysis was performed to investigate how young a passenger needed to be in order to have a disticntly higher chance of survival.
 To do this, the ratio of passengers from a cumulative age group (ages 0 to n) that survived to those from that same age group that perished was plotted.
 It could be seen that age nine was the age which all younger passengers appeared to be twice as likely to survive.
 From this, a binary feature named "Young" was introduced for passengers whose recorded age was under nine years old.
 Passengers with ages recorded to be younger than 9 were ecnoded as a 1, while older passengers and passngers without recorded age data were encoded as 0.
 To verify the statistical significance of this finding, a probability mass fucntion was used to determine the likelyhood that 38 out of the 62 passengers below age nine would survive when the death rate of all titanic passengers was 68 percent assuming that all passengers had an equal chance or survival.
 With the chances of this happening being .00015% it was determined that the null hypothesis that passengers of all ages having an equal chance of survival could be rejected and that there was a significant correlation between a young age and survival

 ***********Show some plots here